svennergr/promise-dequeue/README.md

 # promise-dequeue [![NPM Version](https://badge.fury.io/js/promise-dequeue.png)](https://www.npmjs.com/package/promise-dequeue)

 This is fork of [promise-queue](https://github.com/promise-queue/promise-queue), promise-based queue.
 Main difference from original project is that Javascript array replaced by double-ended queue.
 It increases perfomance on highload queues, this [test](https://repl.it/@Infl1ght/promise-queque-test) shows difference with big amount of queued promises.
+Look at using this package instead of the original, if performance is critical for you.

 ## Installation